 A traditional Laos wedding is usually held at the bride’s family home.
-The wedding ceremony takes place can either be in the morning or afternoon.
-In the past it was always in the morning which was believed to be best time for a joyful celebration such as wedding ceremony to take place, whereas the afternoon is considered the time for sad ceremonies like cremations.
+The wedding ceremony takes place either in the morning or afternoon.
+In the past it was always in the morning which was believed to be convenient and best time for a joyful celebration such as wedding ceremony to take place, whereas the afternoon is considered the time for sad ceremonies like cremations.
 However, with modern lifestyles convenience has become more important so the time doesn’t really matter any more.

-The wedding preparations start with the sou khor (bride-price negotiation) procession.
+The wedding preparations start with the Sou Khor (bride-price negotiation) procession.

 The bride-price is usually money and gold, but it can be anything valuable.
 Traditionally this is asked by the bride's parents as a refund for the breast milk that has been fed to the bride since she was born (literally translated from Lao).
 How much? depends on the family social status of both sides.
 Nowadays many parents don't ask for anything so long that their daughter is happy.

 When both sides negotiate and agree on the bride-price and all other details then they set the wedding date.